Home > Drains > The Top 6 Reasons Why Your Toilet Won’t Flush Correctly

 5. The water to the toilet is turned off.

-If the water got shut off, then the tank cannot refill after you flush the toilet.
-So, your toilet won’t flush correctly the next time.
+If the water got shut off, then the tank cannot refill after you flush the toilet, so it will not flush correctly the next time.
 Check to see that the water is turned on at the shut-off valve under the toilet tank.

 6. The wax ring needs replacing.

-Once you figure out why your toilet won’t flush, or if you need help, remember MET Plumbing is here to help.
+Once you figure out why your toilet won’t flush, or if you need help, remember MET Plumbing & Air Conditioning is here to help.
 Call our expert bathroom plumbers for toilet repair services at 281-994-6698 today!
 We service the greater Houston, Katy, Cypress, Sugar Land, Spring, and The Woodlands areas.